 Download the following images, and open them up in Photoshop.
 Use the upper image for the sky and the lower one for the land.

 With the help of the Lasso Tool and a 20 px feather, cut out the sky and paste it into your tornado document.

 Now that the sky is ready, our next job is to make the sky look cloudy.

 Make some adjustments the image's Brightness/Contrast and Hue/Saturation.

-Now paste the vegetation fragments of my image then bring them together.
-Use the lasso tool to spread the vegetation across your canvas.
+Now paste the vegetation fragments of my image, and then bring them together.
+Use the Lasso Tool to spread the vegetation across your canvas.

 Use the same technique with other parts of the image as per my sketch and change the shade of the clouds in those areas.

 At this point it's time to start laying out the tornado.